Sorry, we have no availability on our site for this listing in the coming period.

 Celtic Rider has designed this self-guided tour by compiling a selection of award-winning routes.
 You will follow the routes programmed on a Garmin Zumo 590 LM GPS without the hassle of getting lost. the landscape, both coastal and inland, the roads, as well as the accommodation are carefully chosen.
 Have a new sensation of adventure in Ireland and Scotland with Celtic Rider self-guided tour.

-You will be staying for 20 nights as mentioned on the itinerary.
-Your accommodation providers are hotels and Irish owned B&B guesthouses of a very high standard and have been personally hand selected by Paul Rawlins, the founder and owner of Celtic Rider.
-You will be staying for 8 nights in quality Irish 4-star hotels, 4 nights in Irish owned B&B guesthouses of a very high standard., and the rest of the nights' accommodation have been organized by Celtic Rider.
+Your accommodation providers are hotels and Irish owned Bed and Breakfast guesthouses of a very high standard.
+The accommodations have been personally selected by Paul Rawlins, the founder and owner of Celtic Rider.
+You will be staying for eight nights in quality Irish four-star hotels, four nights in Irish owned Bed and Breakfast guesthouses, and for the rest of the tour, Celtic Rider will take of the accommodation.